CSS-Paged-Media/printcss-wordpress-plugin/README.md

 ## Installation and Setup

+1. Make sure your plugins folder is called "magazine" you will need to rename after the download fron GitHub.
-1. Upload the complete directory into your wp-content/plugins folder
+2. Upload the complete directory into your wp-content/plugins folder.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add your PrintCSS Cloud Key to the Settings Page under 'Settings' > 'Magazine.'
+4. Add your PrintCSS Cloud Key to the Settings Page under 'Settings' > 'Magazine.'
-4. Modify the sample code on the Settings Page
+5. Modify the sample code on the Settings Page
-5. Go to your Pages or Posts, select some of them and use the Bulk Action 'Render PDF.'
+6. Go to your Pages or Posts, select some of them and use the Bulk Action 'Render PDF.'
-6. The result PDF gets stored in the Media Library.
+7. The result PDF gets stored in the Media Library.

 ## Changelog